ardtieboy/ardtieboy.github.io/_posts/2020-12-6-photobooth copy.md

 The photobooth has been used multiple times already and is a great succes!

 A special thanks goes out to Brecht, Morgane and Jurgen for helping me realizing this project!

+A link to the website can be found here: [https://photobooth.starlu.be](https://photobooth.starlu.be)